IT2901Nordic2024/frontend/README.md

 `npm test`

+To run tests and see test coverage, use the following command:

+`npx jest --coverage`

 ## E2E-tests

 For the nRFHabitTracker-frontend project, we use Cypress, a powerful and easy-to-use E2E testing framework that allows us to simulate real user interactions with the application.